Thursday, August 25, 2011

 How many of those 100 innocent, wrongly accused citizens were convicted in the media before jury selection ever began in their trial?
 How many were wholly deprived of their Constitutional Presumption of Innocence?
 If we allow ourselves to make watershed decisions far "upstream" about whom is and is not deserving of the protections afforded by our Constitution, our entire system of justice becomes a hollow shell with a predetermined outcome.

-Dennis Fritz at local book club meeting to discuss his book “Journey Toward Justice.”
+I recently had the privilege of meeting Dennis Fritz at local book club meeting to discuss his book “Journey Toward Justice.”

 Dennis was charged along with Ronald Williamson for the murder in Ada Oklahoma that prompted John Grisham to write “The Innocent Man.”
 In Dennis’ book, he describes in a way that only first-hand experience allows what it was like to be accused, arrested, tried, convicted and imprisoned for 11 years for a crime he did not commit.
 The fact that OUR esteemed system of “justice” is responsible for what happened to this innocent man is chilling.
 We all need to remember that our system of justice is what truly separates us from all other civilized nations.
 The way we as a community treat those accused of crimes defines us as a nation.
 We must treat those accused of heinous crime with blind and impartial fairness as much for them as we do for our own integrity.